-This is typically the first place someone lands after clicking on an ad, and most landing pages usually only have one primary CTA.
-Many landing pages don’t even include a website menu, so as not to distract visitors from the goal.
+This is typically the first place someone lands after clicking on an ad, and most landing pages usually have only one primary CTA.
+Many even forego a website menu to avoid distracting visitors from the goal.

 9) Master your email marketing

 Every email interaction is an opportunity to build trust with your customer.
-Through a strong email strategy backed by professionally written copy, you can increase customer lifetime value (CLV) and conversion rates.
+A strong email strategy with professionally written copy can increase your customer lifetime value (CLV) and conversion rates.

-Although you need to be careful not to violate any email rules and regulations (especially as it relates to transactional emails that people can’t unsubscribe from), you want your correspondence to reinforce your branding.
+Although you need to be careful not to violate any email rules and regulations (especially in transactional emails that people can’t unsubscribe from), you want your correspondence to reinforce your branding.

 A freelance writer can inform buyers of their purchases in a tailored, memorable way.
-They can incorporate slogans (“Your order is taking flight!”) and warm up copy, while providing clear instructions for handling aspects like returns and order-related questions.
+They can incorporate slogans (“Your order is taking flight!”) and polish the copy while providing clear instructions for processes like returns and order-related questions.

 Even little actions like this can impact your customer’s view of your brand.
-Don’t overlook the power of well-crafted copy on emails that aren’t necessarily related to your marketing efforts.
+Harness the power of well-crafted copy in emails that aren’t directly related to your marketing efforts.

-eCommerce writers for D2C stores likely have access to an owned email list, unlike on marketplaces (where sellers are often forbidden from emailing buyers with marketing materials).
-This means you’ll need to learn how to craft a nurture campaign to get someone from interest to purchase.
+eCommerce writers for D2C stores likely have access to an owned email list, unlike marketplaces, where sellers are often forbidden from emailing buyers with marketing materials.
+This means you’ll need to learn how to craft a nurture campaign to move someone from interest to purchase.